cedar-policy/cedar-docs/docs/json-format.md

 {: .note }
 >In this topic, the term policy refers to both static policies and policy templates.

+{: .note }
+>The JSON representation of a Cedar policy does not preserve comments, whitespace, or newline characters.

 The JSON representation of a policy contains the following keys:

 * [effect](#effect)
 * [principal](#principal)
 * [action](#action)